The 12 Hallmarks of Aging in Dogs, Explained

-Most supplement labels sound medical on purpose, but the words often don’t tell an owner what was actually tested, in which species, or at what dose.
-The practical answer is this: treat every bold claim as a request for receipts—study details, testing documents, and a label that matches what was studied.
-In the pet supplement world, evidence quality is variable, and ingredient amounts can be inconsistent across products, so the same phrase can hide very different realities (Finno, 2020).
+Most supplement labels sound medical on purpose, but the words rarely tell you what was actually tested, in which species, or at what dose.
+The practical rule: treat every bold claim as a request for receipts, study details, testing documents, and a label that matches what was studied.
+Evidence quality varies and ingredient amounts can be inconsistent, so the same phrase hides very different realities (Finno, 2020).

-• When owners ask what does clinically proven mean pet supplements, the most useful answer is: proven for what outcome, in which pets, compared to what control.
+- When you ask what "clinically proven" means, the useful answer is: proven for what outcome, in which pets, compared to what control, and "studied" only means a study exists.

-• Science backed pet supplement claims should be graded by the evidence ladder: lab data < animal data < controlled clinical outcomes in the target species.
+- Grade "science-backed" on the evidence ladder: lab data, then animal data, then controlled clinical outcomes in the target species.

-• A reliable home plan is one change at a time, track change signals for 4–6 weeks, and bring labels/logs to the vet.
+- A reliable home plan: one change at a time, track signals for four to six weeks, and bring labels and logs to the vet.

 Why Marketing Language Matters When You’re Worried